DinoChiesa/devjam3-20170405/Labs/Appendix/API Security - Securing APIs with OAuth password grant/README.md

 # Lab Video

-If you don’t want to implement this use case,  you can watch [this short video](https://youtu.be/0pah5J7yQTQ) to see how to implement 2-legged OAuth on Apigee Edge.
+If you don’t want to implement this use case,  you can watch [this short video](https://youtu.be/WWWUzSTaIls) to see how to implement Password grant 2-legged OAuth on Apigee Edge.

 # Earn Extra-points